fengyuanchen/viewerjs/README.md

 - `Esc`: Exit full screen or close the viewer or exit modal mode or stop play.
 - `Space`: Stop play.
+- `Tab`: Switch the focus state on the buttons in the viewer.
+- `Enter`: Trigger the click event handler on the button.
 - `←`: View the previous image.
 - `→`: View the next image.
 - `↑`: Zoom in the image.